BLCK-B/Prescient-VST/README.md

 | Windows x64  | FL Studio, Ableton  |

 The effect will not be ported to other systems nor ensured to work with other DAWS.

+The recommended DAW sample rate is 44.1 kHz.

 ### Sidechain wiring
 A carrier signal, e.g. guitar or synthesizer, is fed into one channel (green).
 The adjacent channel (blue) receives a voice signal - voice recording or microphone input.
 The effect is inserted on the carrier channel.
 To wire both signals into the effect, sidechain is used (connection highlighted in blue).